-TABLE 1 Structural Health Monitoring Tiers
+TABLE 1 Structural Health Monitoring Tiers (2025)

-SHM Tier SHM Tier Feature Coverage Employed Analytics Notation 1 Vessel-specific loads and operations Global hull Empirical analysis SMART (SHM) Tier 1 2 Comprehensive structural health assessment Global hull Local structures FE-based (or equivalent) analysis SMART (SHM) Tier 2 3 Comprehensive and calibrated structural health assessment Sensor package installed for direct monitoring and analysis calibration Global hull Local structures Direct sensor-based monitoring on loads and responses for global and identified local structures.
-FE-based (or equivalent), analysis Analysis and model calibration SMART (SHM) Tier 3 4 Comprehensive, calibrated, and risk-based structural health assessment Sensor package installed for direct monitoring and analysis calibration Risk-based decision support Global hull Local structures Direct sensor-based monitoring on loads and responses for global and identified local structures FE-based (or equivalent), analysis Analysis and model calibration Uncertainty and risk assessment SMART (SHM) Tier 4
+SHM Tier SHM Tier Feature Coverage Employed Analytics Notation 1 Vessel-specific loads and operations Global hull Local Structures Empirical analysis SMART (SHM) with Record Comments: <global local="" or="" structure=""> (Tier 1)</global> 2 Stress-based approach for structural health assessment Global hull Local structures FE-based (or equivalent) analysis SMART (SHM) with Record Comments: <global local="" or="" structure=""> (Tier 2)</global> 3 Sensor-based approach for structural health assessment Sensor package installed for direct monitoring and analysis calibration Global hull Local structures Direct sensor-based monitoring on loads and responses for global and identified local structures.
+FE-based (or equivalent), analysis Analysis and model calibration SMART (SHM) with Record Comments: <global local="" or="" structure=""> (Tier 3)</global> i) The SHM function and its function description are to meet the minimum functional requirements listed in Subsection 4/5 for the corresponding SHM Tier.

-6 Function Assessment
+6 Function Assessment (1 December 2023)

-- i) The SHM function and its function description are to meet the minimum functional requirements listed in Subsection 4/5 for the corresponding SHM Tier. - ii) The data flow from data source, data processing to analysis and recommendation/actions is to be covered by the function. - iii) The data collected from purposely installed sensors, onboard system interface and other data sources are adequate and suitable for the corresponding SHM Tier.

-- iv) The capability of the analytics employed are to be verified for the SHM function: - a) SHM capability and its coverage on structures, and mapping to failure modes are to be documented and submitted to ABS, including recommended actions (i.e., operational corrective action, inspection, and/or maintenance task initiation, etc.) based on the SHM assessment and prediction. - b) The analysis and model employed are to be verified: - For physics-based models, the description of the model's capabilities and the applicable scope are to be reviewed by ABS. - For historical data-driven models, the model's capabilities, description on the approaches employed, model development, deployment, and sustainment process are to be documented and verified and validated, including - Model development process, assumptions, and limitations - The model evaluation metrics, acceptance criteria, and testing procedure - The documented prediction capability upon deployment - Continuous improvement and sustainment plan for prediction capability - Where a combination of physics-based and data-driven models are employed, the SHM function is to meet the requirements of both. - v) The SHM function's capability and the health assessment results are to be demonstrated to the satisfaction of the ABS Surveyor. - vi) When employing approach of SHM Tier 3, the calibration approach utilizing data from structural sensors is to be reviewed by ABS. - vii) When employing approaches of SHM Tier 4, the risk framework, approach, and risk assessment are to be reviewed by ABS.
+- ii) The data flow from data source, data processing to analysis and recommendation/actions is to be covered by the function. - iii) The data collected from purposely installed sensors, onboard system interface and other data sources are adequate and suitable for the corresponding SHM Tier. - iv) The capability of the analytics employed are to be verified for the SHM function: - a) SHM capability and its coverage on structures, and mapping to failure modes are to be documented and submitted to ABS, including recommended actions (i.e., operational corrective action, inspection, and/or maintenance task initiation, etc.) based on the SHM assessment and prediction. - b) The analysis and model employed are to be verified: - For physics-based models, the description of the model's capabilities and the applicable scope are to be reviewed by ABS. - For historical data-driven models, the model's capabilities, description on the approaches employed, model development, deployment, and sustainment process are to be documented and verified and validated, including - Model development process, assumptions, and limitations - The model evaluation metrics, acceptance criteria, and testing procedure - The documented prediction capability upon deployment - Continuous improvement and sustainment plan for prediction capability - Where a combination of physics-based and data-driven models are employed, the SHM function is to meet the requirements of both. - v) The SHM function's capability and the health assessment results are to be demonstrated to the satisfaction of the ABS Surveyor. - vi) When employing approach of SHM Tier 3, the calibration approach utilizing data from structural sensors is to be reviewed by ABS.